 Required statements for B.Ed. and MATL course outlines

-Instructors of B.Ed. and MATL courses are required to address relevant MELS Professional Competencies in their courses.
+Instructors of B.Ed. and MATL courses are required to address relevant MEESR Professional Competencies in their courses.

 Course outlines must:

 DISE required statements for all graduate and undergraduate course outlines

 Below are two examples of course outlines which include the MELS Professional Competencies required statements.
 These downloadable .pdf files are provided to help in the process while revising course outlines.

 Submitting Your Outline For Review

 Please note that all course lecturers are required to send an electronic version of their course outline to DISE's Program Administrator, diane [dot] rabey [at] mcgill [dot] ca (Diane Rabey), in order for a review of the content to be done by a Program Director and the Chair.
 Instructors must submit their outline via email no later than one month prior to the start of classes of any given term in order to ensure adequate time for both a review and potential amendments.

 Ordering Textbooks/Course Packs

 Course materials can include textbooks, course packs, and/or links to online articles on myCourses.